thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 Like [last year][last] this is a [pretty long post][understatement].
 It details what happened to me over the past year.

-I won't do a tl;dr this time, but feel free to skim the headlines and pictures if you are intimidated by lots of awesome text!
+This year had a some downs, but it luckily also had a lot of ups.

 ---